Baytree House is a Georgian town house located in the historic heart of ‘the artists’ town’ of Kirkcudbright.

 Galloway Forest Park, and marvelous beaches are also close by for some great days out.

 The large, bustling town of Dumfries is within driving distance it offers more beauty and a wider range of shops, restaurants and cafés.

 A fantastic house in a beautiful location.

 Five bedrooms: 2 x doubles with en-suite shower, basin and WC.
 1 x twin (zip/link, can be super king size double) with en-suite bath, shower over, basin and WC, 2 x ground floor twin (zip/link, can be super king size double) one with en-suite shower, basin and WC.
+Drawing room with seating for 10.
 Ground floor bathroom with shower over, basin and WC.
-Kitchen.
+Kitchen with seating for 10.
 Dining room.
 First floor drawing room.
 Ground floor games room with pool table and table tennis.

 About the location